hashicorp/se-terraform-vault-workshop/docs/azure/tfe/slides-tfe.md

 The feature list for these two offerings is nearly identical.
 We will be using Terraform Cloud accounts for our lab exercises today.*

 ???
+**All the skills you learn today on our Terraform Cloud platform will translate directly to Terraform Enterprise because the feature set is the same.**

 At the instructor's discretion, this course can also be taught with an on-prem Terraform Enterprise server.
 We highly recommend sticking to the cloud based training though, to avoid any blockers or issues in the enterprise...

 ---